Fingerprinting Image-to-Image Generative Adversarial Networks: High-resolution Facial Images of CFP-*

+Additionaly, we explore unseen image transformations' effects on our verification classifier.
+In Fig.~\ref{fig:odt_others}, we compare four unseen image transformations, i.e., brightness adjustment, contrast adjustment, gamma adjustment and hue adjustment.
+For each adjustment, we consider different transformation intensities, and the outputs after each can be found in Fig.~\ref{fig:odt_others_vis}.
+The results confirm that our method can defend against these unseen transformations even we do not use them to train our verification classifier.

-In Figure~\ref{fig:odt}, we show the Mismatch Score under different transformation magnitudes, which transformation applies on the output of the GAN.
-Furthermore, in Figure~\ref{fig:idt_stargan}, \ref{fig:idt_attgan} and \ref{fig:idt_stgan}, we show the Mismatch Score under different transformation magnitudes of \texttt{AE}, \texttt{GAE}, \texttt{IS-S} and \texttt{IS}, in which transformation applies on the input of the GAN.
-The Mismatch Score in these figures is significantly high.
-It is because when we add image transformations on the inputs, the outputs of the GAN have more distortions, especially under blurring and compression, which introduce stronger noise to replace our backdoor perturbation.
-However, when we apply very strong image transformations on the inputs, the outputs of GAN are in a low quality.
-We think that strong image transformations will not be used in practice.
+Furthermore, in Fig.~\ref{fig:idt}, we show the MSV under different transformation magnitudes of \texttt{CFP-iBDv2}, in which transformation applies on the inputs of GANs.
+The MSV in these figures is significantly low, which is because when we add image transformations on the inputs, the outputs of the GAN lost most of details which contain the fingerprint information, which can be found in Fig.~\ref{fig:idt_vis}, especially under Gaussian noise and compression, which introduce non-trivial noise to replace our backdoor perturbation.
+We believe that this type of image transformations will not be used in practice as a defense.

+After the comprehensive experiments on model pruning and image transformations, our \texttt{CFP-iBDv2} shows impressive \textit{functionality-preserving}, \textit{unremovability}, and \textit{stealthiness}.
+It can defend against gentle and medium image modification and model compression.
+More than that, its outputs are visually indistinguishable for humans.